 - Two-time BET Hip Hop Awards ‘Producer of the Year’ winner and behind the music for an endless list of hip hop hits, Metro Boomin is making a donation to Campaign Zero, which advocates for policy solutions informed by data, research and human rights principles to change the way police serve communities.

 Sprite hopes the Atlanta launch will help springboard “The Give Back” model to other major U.S. cities.
 “We decided to kick things off in our own backyard, which is a beacon of hope that represents a lot of great things for Black people – creative excellence, entrepreneurship, optimism, resilience, opportunity and more,” said Brian Rogers, brand manager, Sprite.
 “America has loved Black culture but has not always loved Black people.
 It’s time to turn that story around, starting here in our hometown of Atlanta.”

-Earlier this month, Sprite announced a $500,000 contribution to the Black Lives Matter Global Network in a social post committing action in the fight for racial justice.
 On June 28, the brand debuted a new TV commercial during the 2020 BET Awards telecast showcasing Black America’s resilience, excellence and optimism.
 The 60-second spot titled “Dreams Realized” emphasizes Sprite’s commitment to making young Black creators’ dreams a reality and to inspire the next generation to do more and dream bigger.

 Aaliyah Shafiq, Sprite brand group director, says “The Give Back” is neither a marketing campaign nor a one-time monetary donation.